jina-ai/jina/README.md

 from jina import Client

 prompt = Document(
-    tags = {'prompt': 'suggest an interesting image generation prompt for a mona lisa variant'}
+    text = 'suggest an interesting image generation prompt for a mona lisa variant' )
-)

 client = Client(port=12345)  # use port from output above